The official blog of the Lung Institute.

 No matter how you see this issue, the innate question at its core is, “Doesn’t everybody deserve the best chance to be healthy?”
 For people suffering from a lung condition like chronic obstructive pulmonary disease (COPD), the hope for better health is paramount with every breath.

-Stem cells are the body’s natural healing mechanism.
-Whether the issue is a cut on the finger or a debilitating lung condition, stem cells travel throughout the body to target damaged tissue and promote healing in its place.
+Cells are the body’s natural healing mechanism.
+Whether the issue is a cut on the finger or a debilitating lung condition, cells travel throughout the body to target damaged tissue and promote healing in its place.
 For a simple cut, that means a couple days of scabbing and maybe a little bleeding, but eventually your skin looks like new again.

 Unfortunately, this is a very slow process, and for those that suffer from a disease as progressive as COPD, the cells don’t work as fast as the disease.

-Stem cell therapy is designed to speed up this process through concentrating a large number of stem cells and targeting them at the lungs.
-This allows the cells a chance to put up an effective fight against the disease.
+Cellular therapy is designed to speed up this process through concentrating a large number of cells and targeting them at the lungs.
+This may allow the cells a chance to put up an effective fight against the disease.